kannangr21/gmail-rules-engine/README.md

 # Gmail Rules Engine

-A scalable, modular Python application that integrates with Gmail API to automate email processing based on configurable rules.
-Designed with maintainability in mind — using token caching, an authentication layer, and a config-driven rules engine.
+A Python application that integrates with Gmail API to automate email processing based on configurable rules.
+Designed with maintainability in mind — using token caching, an authentication wrapper, and a config-driven rules engine.

 # Description